bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 The reason they are generally considered a bad practice is that they are difficult to change and thus encourage stale documentation.
-I still advice that you don't use comment boxes in the real world since not everyone on your team will have read this amazing post :laughing:.
+I still advice that you don't use comment boxes in the real world since not everyone on your team will have read this amazing post.
 But for small scripts on my own system, I still use comment boxes, and you can too.

 ## The Code